-Hundreds of locals gather in their finest fancy dress, with make-up, disguises, hats and skirts to proceed through the street (led by tall umbrellas), while thousands of spectators watch from the sidelines.
+Thousands of locals gather in their finest fancy dress, with make-up, disguises, hats and skirts to proceed through the street (led by tall umbrellas), while thousands of spectators watch from the sidelines.
 It is a tradition for men to dress as women although to be honest, absolutely anything goes!

 Feasting is as much part of the festival as the procession and fresh herring is the order of the day.
 Thousands gather in the square of Dunkirk waiting for buckets of herring to be thrown from the balconies above.
 Although being peppered with raw fish may sound a bit gross the festivalgoers go mad for it!

 ‘Dunkirk Festival is a mad and completely unique event leading up to Ash Wednesday.
 Colours abound, costumes are crazy and seeing flying herring is seen as absolutely notmal!’